 PriceCheck on Amazon

 Who should get a robot vacuum for pet hair?

-If you dread pulling out the vacuum but feel equally annoyed by the pet hair building up around the baseboards, if you’re exhausted by daily vacuuming, or if other responsibilities push vacuuming to the bottom of your to-do-list, a good robot vacuum is an investment in your time and sanity.
+If you dread pulling out the vacuum but feel equally annoyed by the pet hair building up around the baseboards, if you’re exhausted by daily vacuuming, or if other responsibilities push vacuuming to the bottom of your to-do-list, a good Roomba Robot Vacuum is an investment in your time and sanity.

 They’re also a good choice if you have a disability that keeps you from carrying and pushing a manually-operated vacuum cleaner.